-American wirehairs are fairly rare, despite the fact that the breed is relatively well-known.
+American wirehairs are a fairly rare cat breed, despite the fact that they are relatively well-known.
 These cats typically cost between $800–$1,200 from a breeder, depending on pedigree.
-If you’re looking for a new family pet, or simply want to learn more about this breed, here’s everything you need to know about American wirehair cats and kittens.
+If you're looking for a new family pet or simply want to learn more about this breed, here's everything you need to know about American wirehair cats and kittens.

 As their name might suggest, American wirehair cats have coarse, thick hair that is rough to the touch and wiry in appearance.
-They have medium-sized, muscular bodies that appear round and thick in shape and typically weigh between 8–12 pounds.
+They have medium-sized, muscular bodies that appear round and thick in shape, and they typically weigh between 8–12 pounds.

-This cat breed has a crimped coat with bent or waved hairs on the body and in the ears—some even have curly whiskers!
-Though they are a short-haired cat, their coats do grow a bit longer in the winter for added warmth.
-American wirehairs can be solid black, blue, white, red, or cream.
-Coat patterns for these cats include chinchilla, smoke, cameo, calico, tabby, and bicolor.
+This cat breed has a crimped coat with bent or waved hairs on her body and in her ears—some even have curly whiskers!
+A short-haired cat, American wirehairs can be solid black, blue, white, red, or cream.
+Coat patterns for these cats include chinchilla (a silver-like color), smoke, cameo, calico, tabby, and bicolor.
 They have large eyes that tilt slightly upward at the outer corners.
-American wirehair’s eye color can be blue, green, or gold.
+American wirehairs' eye color can be blue, green, or gold.

-Because the crimped texture of American wirehairs can keep loose hairs tight to their body, some consider them to be a hypoallergenic cat.
-And while they're not completely allergen-free, a curly coat that keeps shed hairs at bay can be slightly less irritating to some owners with allergies.
+Because the crimped texture of American wirehairs keep loose hairs tight to their body, some consider them to be a hypoallergenic cat.
+And while they're not completely allergen-free (no cat is!), their coat keeps shed hairs at bay and can be slightly less irritating to some owners with allergies.
 Before bringing home an American wirehair kitten, spend time with the breed and see how your allergies react.

-American wirehairs are a true companion breed, with a loving, laidback attitude.
-This easy-going cat gets along with pretty much everyone—dogs, other cats, kids, seniors included.
+American wirehairs are a true companion breed, with a loving, laid-back attitude.
+This easygoing cat gets along with pretty much everyone—dogs, other cats, kids, and seniors included.
 This affectionate breed has plenty of love to give and is likely to form an attachment with every member of the household.

 Wirehairs are smart, playful, and independent.
 They're active and affectionate, but not hyper or demanding.
 These well-mannered cats love interactive play with their humans but are perfectly content to spend time playing alone with toys as well.

-When they’re not playing, they love to curl up next to their owners and offer comforting cuddles and purrs.
+When they're not playing, they love to curl up next to their humans and offer comforting cuddles and purrs.
 These cats are sweet, gentle, and friendly family pets.

 American wirehairs are pretty undemanding as far as pet cats go.
-Thanks to their independent nature, your wirehair is fine to be left alone for a while without being lonely, anxious, or destructive.
+Thanks to their independent nature, your wirehair is fine to be left alone for a while without being lonely or anxious.
 Busy people who are frequently out of the home are a fine fit for this relaxed breed—but you still need to give her ample love and affection when you're home.

-These placid, patient cats aren’t very noisy and prefer to communicate their needs in other ways.
-You’ll have to pay close attention to your wirehair’s needs and demeanor since they won’t always be vocal about their desires.
-On the positive side, American wirehairs make great apartment dwellers, since they’re unlikely to disrupt neighbors with constant meowing.
+These placid, patient cats aren't very noisy and prefer to communicate their needs in other ways.
+You'll have to pay close attention to your wirehair's body language and demeanor, since she won't always be vocal about her desires.
+On the positive side, American wirehairs make great apartment pets because they're unlikely to disrupt neighbors with loud meowing.

 More than just polite roommates, American wirehairs are incredibly loving and friendly to other pets and people.
-They’ll get along well with most members of the family and visiting guests, and love to cuddle with kids (as long as the kiddos are gentle with cats!).
+They'll get along well with most members of the family and visiting guests, and love to cuddle with kids (as long as the kiddos are gentle with cats!).